Quick Links

 Learn to Avoid the 6 Limitations of the SAT and ACT

-Tests don't measure what’s important, such as character.
+• Tests do not measure what’s important, such as character.
 Review important character qualities with your teen.
 [Click here for a free printable poster]

 The bottom line is that tests are good for the bottom line, even considering these issues.
 Put them in the proper context and help your child do the same.
 All is not lost if test performance isn’t stellar.
 Colleges understand that test scores are only one dimension of the prospective student and the one thing they don’t want is a one-dimensional student.
+Many colleges are now implementing a holistic admission policy where test scores are not the only thing they consider.
+These colleges will also focus on the demonstrated character and overall strengths of your student rather than just test scores.
 Focus on the whole student and give them skills that will serve them though their entire life.
 (Spoiler alert: after college there aren’t many more fill-in-the-bubble tests, but there are many tests of character).

 Homeschool Guide to College Entrance Tests

 The CLT Test is completely different from the others.
 It’s an online test with a proctor and students bring their own computer to a testing location.
 It does not include science or an essay.
-It’s not aligned to Common Core and aligns more with Classical education.
-While it’s not accepted by all colleges, the popularity of CLT is increasing, so it’s worth considering.
+It is not aligned to Common Core and aligns more with Classical education.
+While it is not accepted by all colleges, the popularity of CLT is increasing, so it is worth considering.
+Before taking the CLT test, be sure to check with the colleges you are thinking of applying to, to be sure that they will accept a CLT score.

 Homeschool Guide to Test Preparation Books